Krasnokamsk: Administrative and municipal status

 Within the framework of administrative divisions, it is, together with the work settlement of Overyata and seventy-two rural localities, incorporated as the town of krai significance of Krasnokamsk—an administrative unit with the status equal to that of the districts.
 As a municipal division, the town of Krasnokamsk is incorporated as Krasnokamskoye Urban Settlement within Krasnokamsky Municipal District and serves as the municipal district's administrative center.
 The work settlement of Overyata and the seventy-two rural localities are grouped into one urban settlement and one rural settlement within Krasnokamsky Municipal District.

 Transportation

 Krasnokamsk has advantageous transport position.
-A 9 km branch line connect it with the main Perm–Moscow railway.
-Important highway runs through Krasnokamsk and connects Perm, Ochyor, and Igra (in the Udmurt Republic).
+A 9 km branch line connects it with the main Perm–Moscow railway.
+An important highway runs through Krasnokamsk and connects Perm, Ochyor, and Igra (in the Udmurt Republic).
 The town is connected by bus with other destinations.
 During Soviet times, river transport also functioned, allowing to reach the left bank of the Kama faster.